dangowrt/owrt-ubi-installer/README.md

 ## Script information

-This script downloads the OpenWrt ImageBuilder to generate a release-like (i.e. LuCI included) *sysupgrade* image.
-The process involves re-packaging the *initramfs* image to contain everything necessary for a permanent recovery image within the NAND flash, including the installer script and the prerequisite installation images.
+This script downloads the OpenWrt ImageBuilder to generate a firmware upgrade image compatible with the stock firmware which will automatically carry out the installation.
+The process involves re-packaging the *initramfs* image to contain everything necessary for a permanent installation of a replacement Das U-Boot bootloader, ARM TrustedFirmware-A and an OpenWrt recovery (initramfs) image within the NAND flash, plus the installer script itself.

 You'll need the below to use the script to generate the installer image:
 * All [prerequisites of the OpenWrt ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder#prerequisites)